-Starving artists no more.
-With the growth of the gig economy and the increasing popularity of side hustles, that old cliche no longer has to apply to artists.
-Here are 10 industries where entrepreneurial artists can succeed in business.
+With the growth of the gig economy and the increasing popularity of "side hustles," that old "starving artists" adage no longer applies to today's artists.
+Here are 12 industries where entrepreneurial artists can succeed in business.

 3D printer artist

-The increasing popularity and availability of 3D printers has brought with it an entirely new class of artist.
-If you have knowledge of computer-aided design (CAD), you can create your own designs and figurines, bring them to life with a 3D printer, and sell them on online marketplaces like Etsy or at flea markets, storefronts and galleries.
+The rise and increasing popularity and availability of 3D printers has brought with it an entirely new class of artist.
+If you have knowledge of computer aided design (CAD), you can create your own designs and figurines, bring them to life with a 3D printer, and sell them on online marketplaces, like Etsy, or at flea markets, storefronts and galleries.

 Were you a TA for art classes in college?
 Have you been able to find and enjoy steady work as an artist?
-Congratulations.
+Congratulations!
 You're qualified to teach classes and impart your wisdom to aspiring artists or novices.
-While this option may be best as a part-time gig, you can still make good money offering hourlong classes at local craft and art supply stores, community centers, or your home, or you can become an instructor for a paint-and-sip franchise.
+Franchise art schools like One River are revolutionizing the art education space, and art teachers have the opportunity to take part in this exciting innovation.
+While this option may be best suited as a part-time gig, you can still make good money offering hour-long classes at local craft and art supply stores, community centers, your home, or you can become an instructor for a paint-and-sip franchise.
 If you're tech-savvy, you can even create and offer your own online courses and webinars.

 Paint-and-sip franchise owner

-If teaching a painting class isn't your speed, consider opening a franchise like Painting with a Twist or Pinot's Palette.
-In case you haven't yet experienced it for yourself, participants pay a fee to enjoy a fun, relaxing painting class with their friends while sipping their favorite beverages.
-Become a franchisee, own your own business, and support local artists who can teach the classes.
+If teaching isn't your speed, consider opening a franchise, like Painting with a Twist or Pinot's Palette.
+If you haven't yet experienced it for yourself, participants pay a fee to enjoy a fun, relaxing painting class with their friends while sipping their favorite beverages.
+Become a franchisee, own your own business and support local artists who can teach the classes.

-Tattoos have become immensely popular over the last 10 years, which has caused a huge demand for tattoo artists.
-Working in a tattoo studio can be a lucrative career path for talented artists, but it definitely takes time and education to build up to it.
-According to WikiHow, to become a tattoo artist, you need to complete an apprenticeship with an experienced tattoo artist, take tattooing courses, and obtain your state certification.
+Tattoos have become immensely popular, especially over the last 10 years, which has caused a huge demand for tattoo artists.
+Working in a tattoo studio can be a lucrative career path for talented artists, though it requires time and education to build up to it.
+According to WikiHow, to become a tattoo artist, you need to complete an apprenticeship with an experienced tattoo artist, take tattooing courses and obtain your state certification.
 Once you're certified, referrals from satisfied customers will be one of your biggest sources of business.
-If the act of tattooing isn't your thing, you can design tattoos for popular artists or sell your original tattoo designs to studios.
+If tattooing isn't your thing, you can design tattoos for popular artists or sell your original designs to studios.